Doctor of Philosophy in Urban and Public AffairsMajor: UPA

 Dismissal and Academic Standing

-Any student with a grade point standing below 3.0 will be placed on academic probation by The School of Interdisciplinary and Graduate Studies (SIGS) until the student regains a 3.0 average or is dismissed.
+Any student with a point standing below 3.0, or experiencing similar academic problems, will be placed on probation by the Dean of the College of Arts and Sciences.
 Students are ordinarily not permitted to continue on academic probation for more than one semester.
-Students receiving more than two course grades below a "B-" (C+ or lower) in any graduate-level course (600-level or above) will be dismissed from the program.
+Students not rectifying these academic problems after one semester will be recommended for dismissal if academic problems are not corrected after one semester.
+In addition, students receiving more than two course grades below a “B-” (C+ or lower) in any graduate-level course (600-level or above) will be dismissed from the program.
 No grade below a C- will be counted towards the fulfillment of degree requirements.
-The Program Director will review performance of students each semester to ensure students are making satisfactory progress.
+The Program Director will review the performance of students each semester to ensure students are making satisfactory progress.
 Students not making satisfactory progress are subject to dismissal from the program.
+Time Limit: Students not completing all program requirements four years after reaching doctoral candidacy status will ordinarily be dismissed from the program.

 Qualifying (Comprehensive) Exam